The course focuses on two broad issues: understanding 16mm celluloid film

 We will pick you up at either the ferry terminal or float plane dock on Orcas.

-From the anywhere but Canada, you would probably fly into Seattle, then take the
+If you fly into Seattle, then take the

 Anacortes ferry terminal, and get on a ferry to Orcas island